yuasabe/yuasabe.com/index.md

 - 2017/5 - 2018/12.
 Co-founded [Gracia Inc.](https://gra-cia.co.jp/index) as CTO.
 Developed and launched an e-commerce website called [TANP](https://tanp.jp), which specializes in unique gifts and personalized presents.
 Focused heavily on collaboration and teaching between members and soon expanded the enginnering team to over ten members.

 - 2017/1 - 2017/3.
-Through a program sponsored by the Japanese Ministry of Foreign Affairs, he interned in a VC fund and accelerator in Philadelphia, USA called [Dreamit Ventures](https://www.dreamit.com/).
+Through a program sponsored by the Japanese Ministry of Foreign Affairs, interned in a VC fund and accelerator in Philadelphia, USA called [Dreamit Ventures](https://www.dreamit.com/).
 Focused on conducting interviews and selecting health startups for the 2017 Health Tech Accelerator program.

 - 2016/4 - 2017/3.
-He interned at [nLinks Inc.](https://nlinks.co.jp/), a Tokyo based consulting firm, focusing on marketing research and the strategic use of emerging digital solutions.
+Interned at [nLinks Inc.](https://nlinks.co.jp/), a Tokyo based consulting firm, focusing on marketing research and the strategic use of emerging digital solutions.

 ### Education